Josephine2244/PP2-Rock-Paper-Scissors-Lizard-Spock/README.md

 8. [Credits](#credits)

 # User Stories
-## First Time User Stories
+## User Stories
-- As a first time user, I want to play the game against the computer.
+- As a visiting user, I want to play the game against the computer.
-- As a first time user, I want the game controls to be easy to understand.
+- As a visiting user, I want the game controls to be easy to understand.
-- As a first time user, I want to keep score of each win.
+- As a visiting user, I want to keep score of each win.
-- As a first time user, I want to have instructions of which play beats which.
+- As a visiting user, I want to have instructions of which play beats which.
-- As a first time user, I want to be able to reset the scores and start again.
+- As a visiting user, I want to be able to reset the scores and start again.

 ## Returning User Stories
 - As a returning user, I want to be able to navigate the game easily and play repeatedly without issue.